timescale/docs.timescale.com-content/introduction/timescaledb-vs-postgres.md

 over the last 100M rows is only 5K rows/s, while TimescaleDB retains its throughput of 111K rows/s.

-In short, Timescale loads the one billion row database in **one-fifteenth** the total time of PostgreSQL, and sees throughput more than **20x** that of PostgreSQL at these larger sizes.
+In short, TimescaleDB loads the one billion row database in **one-fifteenth** the total time of PostgreSQL, and sees throughput more than **20x** that of PostgreSQL at these larger sizes.